-In this article we discuss baseline budget and its importance in project management.
-Although this term sounds very dry and boring for some people, it is not a difficult to create it.
+In this article, we discuss the baseline budget and its importance in project management.
+Although this term sounds very dry and boring for some people, it is not difficult to create it.
 There are some techniques available for this purpose.
-Top down budgeting and bottom up budgeting can be used.
+Top-down budgeting and bottom-up budgeting can be used.
 While creating a budget, list the knowns and unknowns and employ estimation tools to make proper estimations.

-If you want to share your experiences or add contributions related with the topic, you can use the comments section given below.
+If you want to share your experiences or add contributions related to the topic, you can use the comments section given below.

 Top Down Estimating in Primavera P6